drakefys2019/labs/_projects/lab6/lab6.md

 <!-- Is this tree apart from the jungle, surrounded yet separate from it?
 Does the jungle encompass this tree, and all trees, individually, or together?
 How many bamboo shoots could one remove from this jungle before the jungle would cease to exist? -->

 <span style="color: blue">
-Why do you think this curved tree is here?
+Group Discussion: Why do you think this curved tree is here?
 What symbolism does the tree convey in the context of this area?</span>

 ### [Lao Tzu](https://psychology.fas.harvard.edu/people/b-f-skinner)